chuyqa/DSX_Local_Nov2018_Hadoop_Workshop/README.md

-# DSX Local Workshop - User built Python packages + Custom Images on Hadoop
+# DSX Local Workshop - User Python packages + Custom Images on Hadoop

-In this workshop, we'll cover:<br>
+This workshop will cover the following:

-[Lab 6](https://github.com/chuyqa/DSX_Local_Nov2018_Hadoop_Workshop#lab-6-addingimporting-user-py-files-in-remote-spark-notebooks) Working with .py files in Notebook Sessions
+[Lab 6](https://github.com/chuyqa/DSX_Local_Nov2018_Hadoop_Workshop#lab-6-addingimporting-user-py-files-in-remote-spark-notebooks) - Working with .py files in Notebook Sessions
 - Creating python functions in Remote Livy Sessions
 - Testing .py files via spark addPyFile
 - Packaging a set of .py files into a tar/egg

-[Lab 7](https://github.com/chuyqa/DSX_Local_Nov2018_Hadoop_Workshop#lab-7-image-creation-and-pushdown) Image creation and pushdown to Hadoop
+[Lab 7](https://github.com/chuyqa/DSX_Local_Nov2018_Hadoop_Workshop#lab-7-image-creation-and-pushdown) - Image creation and pushdown to Hadoop
 - Installing custom packages into a DSX Runtime Image within a Project
 - Saving and tagging an image as a User
 - (Admin) Pushing a user-tagged image (Py Virtual Environment) to HDFS, to be available for all DSX users
 - (User) View all available Environments available, and run an example Notebook which leverages an environment with additional Conda + User built packages.

-This lab is meant to be instructor-led.
+This workshop is meant to be instructor-led.
 That is, the instructor will explain the objectives of the DSX capabilities covered in each lab, and demonstrate some of those capabilities at the beginning of each lab.

 ## Lab 6.
 Adding/Importing user py files in Remote Spark Notebooks

 ### Part 1 - Creating and using py functions in remote sessions.